 I'm all for the cooperative, appropriate use of medical interventions.
 Our challenge, Granolas and Techies alike, is to know when intervention is appropriate.
 I expect that everyone is doing the best they can for the mother and child - especially the mother and child!

-Spinning Babies never uses force or manipulation.
+Spinning Babies approach uses no force or manipulation.
 Gentle techniques that match the level of the pelvis where baby is stuck can and do improve birth outcomes.
 Many of these techniques involve postures and activities a thoughtful pregnant woman will feel comfortable doing at home.

 This is the website where we talk about fetal positioning.
 That means baby's position in the womb.
 A large minority of posterior and breech babies (but 100% of babies lying sideways in the womb in a Transverse Lie) may need surgery to get born.

 Pregnant women will enjoy figuring out their baby's position over the course of a few evenings.
 There are pages here that can help you.
 If you're ready for more detail, you can purchase my Belly Mapping Workbook.
 Its a packed 48 pages with over 100 illustrations and photos showing you exactly how to tell your baby's position.

 Tips on flipping a breech or coping with a posterior labor.
 Most pregnant women will be able to Belly Map by their 7th month.
 Find it in the "Store."

 H B, doula, Chicago